-‘Small Business Week’ prompted the IRS to publish reminders for entrepreneurs and small businesses on how they can better estimate their tax situation and plan ahead.
+‘Small Business Week’ prompted the IRS to publish reminders for entrepreneurs and businesses on how they can better estimate their tax situation and plan ahead.
 There are some new credits available, and new guidelines as a result of the Tax Cuts and Jobs Act of 2017 that can help generate deductions for trade and business expenses.

 Are you getting the full benefits from available deductions and credits?